lbwright22ci/mow-and-more/README.md

 [Mow & More](https://lbwright22ci.github.io/mow-and-more/)

 A static website to promote the work of a small gardening/outside maintenance service with the overall aim of increasing bookings and gaining more clients.
-As one-man business based in a middle class residential area with a high proportion of older adults, the key strengths that the website needs to convey are that it is a local, friendly, trustworthy service.
+As one man business based in a middle class residential area with a high proportion of older adults, the key strengths that the website needs to convey are that it is a local, friendly, trustworthy service.

 <br/>